Sync Firestore with Activity Feeds

 Note from Firebase

 To install this extension, your Firebase project must be on the Blaze (pay-as-you-go) plan.
 You will only be charged for the resources you use.
-Most Firebase services offer a no-cost tier for low-volume use.
+Most Firebase services offer a free tier for low-volume use.
 Learn more about Firebase billing.

 You will be billed a small amount (typically less than $0.10) when you install or reconfigure this extension.
 See Cloud Functions under Firebase Pricing for a detailed explanation.